 Key Features of DEVI Heating Mats

-What sets DEVI apart from other manufacturers is their Floor Guard Warranty not only guarantees it’s heating systems but also guarantees the floor in the unlikely event that the system cannot be repaired due to a manufacturing fault.
-This comprehensive coverage is unique, as other manufacturers typically only offer product warranties which do not include the replacement of the flooring.
+What sets DEVI apart from other manufacturers is their Floor Guard Warranty.
+This warranty not only covers the heating system, but also the flooring itself in the unlikely event that the heating system cannot be repaired due to a manufacturing fault.
+This comprehensive coverage is unique, as other manufacturers typically only offer product warranties that do not include flooring replacement.

 The DEVImat DTIF is a self adhesive mesh, with ultra thin cable pre-attached.
 It comes in a full range of sizes, from 0.5m-12m and are available in both 100W and 150W per m2 for installation onto both concrete and timber floors.
 The mat is simply rolled out, cut and turned to fit the available free floor area and the chosen floor covering is then laid.
 As the cable is a twin conductor, there is no second tail to return to the thermostat, saving on installation time and cost.
 The system is ...

 Typical wiring layout for connection of DEVImat to 540/550 DEVIreg controller.